 Assumptions What you need to do: Notes to help you: 2.
 Backlog maintenance You do not need to enter any data here.
 This is a sub-heading.
 2a.
 Backlog maintenance You should provide a realistic estimate of the current total value in £'000s of any maintenance or capital investment needed to bring the provider's infrastructure, facilities and equipment up to a 'good' standard of condition that is suitable for delivering a high quality higher education and student experience.
+This should be in current prices.
 If the provider has assessed that its estate is already in 'good' condition and is suitable for the delivery of high quality education, research and support for students, the estimated investment might reasonably be zero.
 Also, in the row below, you must state what proportion of the estimated investment requirement is costed (included) within the AFR financial forecasts.
-A guide to the definition of 'good', is by reference to the guidance in the HESA Estates Management Return guidance, as follows: HESA EMR1 Condition B - Sound, operationally safe, and exhibiting only minor deterioration - Typically features one or more of the following: • maintenance will have been carried out • minor deterioration to internal/external finishes • few structural, building envelope, building services or statutory compliance issues apparent
+A guide to the definition of 'good', is by reference to the guidance in the HESA Estates Management Return guidance, as follows: HESA EMR Condition B - Sound, operationally safe, and exhibiting only minor deterioration - Typically features one or more of the following: maintenance will have been carried out minor deterioration to internal/external finishes few structural, building envelope, building services or statutory compliance issues apparent

-1 See Estates management 2021/22 - Building condition assessment condition - D20aConditionAssessmentDefinition | HESA.
+&lt;sup>1 See Estates management 2023/24 - Building condition assessment condition - D20aConditionAssessmentDefinition | HESA.

 Assumptions What you need to do: Notes to help you: likely to have minor impacts upon the operation of the building.
 This cost estimate may be different from the gross value of the 'aspirational capital investment' plans.
+For further information please refer to the full HESA Estates Management guidance.
 2b.
-What proportion (%) of this necessary improvement cost is included within the forecast period (to Year 7) You need to enter the percentage of necessary improvements included in the backlog maintenance value above that has already been included within each year of the AFR forecast.
+What proportion (%) of this necessary improvement cost is included within the forecast period (from beginning of Year 3 to end of Year 7) You need to enter the percentage of necessary improvements included in the backlog maintenance value above that has already been included within each year of the AFR forecast.